 It’s pretty simple what I mean by alarms for certain ranges.
 If your meat or grill gets too hot or cold you want to be warned about it.
 Any dual probe thermometer worth its salt will have this feature.
 Ideally, you’ll have the option of setting the alarm to only sound from either the main display or the portable receiver that comes with it.

-– If you loving BBQing or smoking outdoors, it’s only a matter of time before you get caught in the rain.
+If you love BBQing or smoking outdoors, it’s only a matter of time before you get caught in the rain.
 These long cooks can take 15 hours and even if the sun is shining when you first fire up the grill, over this kind of time period and after many uses, it’s inevitable the rain will get you.
 So make sure you buy a dual probe thermometer for outdoors and that it is either waterproof or splash-proof.

 Backlighting for the digital display

-– For many of my long smokes, I start the process the night before I want it to be eaten.
+For many of my long smokes, I start the process the night before I want it to be eaten.
 This is pretty standard as you’ll want your guests to be eating at a reasonable hour and while the sun is still out.
 So having good backlighting on my digital display is a nice bonus.
-It’s not a deal breaker as I have grill lights I can use or turn on the yard lights.
+It’s not a deal-breaker as I have grill lights I can use or turn on the yard lights.
 However, it is a nice feature for people who have their grills down the bottom of their yard where they have no lighting, or for people that want to do long smokes on camping trips.

-– Probably the most important things to look for in a piece of equipment like this is build quality, and yet it is one of the hardest to assess.
+Probably the most important thing to look for in a piece of equipment like this is build quality, and yet it is one of the hardest to assess.
 Grilling equipment seems to take a lot more knocks than standard cooking equipment.
 I don’t know if this is because of how well grilling and drinking go together or whether it’s deemed a more macho cooking style that people simply mistreat stuff.
 Whatever the reason you’ll need to guess the build quality before buying as you’re unlikely to be allowed a trial period on thermometers to test the quality.
-So other than just guessing, your best bet is to read articles like this one or ask people on facebook BBQ groups, this will give you a much better idea of build quality than guessing alone.
+So other than just guessing, your best bet is to read articles like this one or ask people on Facebook BBQ groups, this will give you a much better idea of build quality than guessing alone.